FinanceLooker [0.0.8]

 • Dependence on key personnel Our performance significantly depends upon the continued contributions of our executive officers and key employees both individually and as a group and our ability to retain and motivate them Our officers and key personnel have many years of experience with us and in our industry and it may be difficult to replace them If we lose key personnel or are unable to recruit qualified personnel our operations and ability to manage our business may be adversely affected

-• Future cyber incidents and dependence on information technology and third party service providers We depend on information systems and technology including public websites and cloud based services for many activities important to our business including communications within our Company interfacing with customers and consumers ordering and managing inventory managing and operating our facilities protecting confidential information including personal data we collect maintaining accurate financial records and complying with regulatory financial reporting legal and tax requirements Our business has in the past and could in the future be negatively affected by system shutdowns degraded systems performance systems disruptions or security incidents These disruptions or incidents may be caused by cyberattacks and other cyber incidents network or power outages software equipment or telecommunications failures the unintentional or malicious actions of employees or contractors natural disasters fires or other catastrophic events
+• Cybersecurity and dependence on information technology and third party service providers We depend on information systems and technology including public websites and cloud based services for many activities important to our business including communications within our Company interfacing with customers and consumers ordering and managing inventory managing and operating our facilities protecting confidential information including personal data we collect maintaining accurate financial records and complying with regulatory financial reporting legal and tax requirements Our business has in the past and could in the future be negatively affected by system shutdowns degraded systems performance systems disruptions or security incidents These disruptions or incidents may be caused by cyberattacks and other cyber incidents network or power outages software equipment or telecommunications failures the unintentional or malicious actions of employees or contractors natural disasters fires or other catastrophic events Similar risks exist with respect to our business partners and third party providers including suppliers software and cloud based service providers that we rely upon for aspects of various business activities Although the cyber incidents and other systems disruptions that we have experienced to date have not had a material effect on our business such incidents or disruptions could have a material adverse effect on us in the future If we are unable to timely respond to or resolve the issues related to such incidents and disruptions such issues could have a material adverse effect on our business financial condition results of operations cash flows and the timeliness with which we report our internal and external operating results

-• In addition the Company has established response procedures to address cyber events that do occur Our incident response plan coordinates the activities we take to prepare for detect respond to and recover from cybersecurity incidents and includes a contractual relationship with an external and cybersecurity response team We also maintain insurance coverage that subject to its terms and conditions is intended to reimburse certain costs associated with cyber incidents and information systems failures
+• In addition the Company has established response procedures to address cyber events that may occur Our incident response plan coordinates the activities we take to prepare for detect respond to and recover from cybersecurity incidents and includes a contractual relationship with an external and cybersecurity response team We also maintain insurance coverage that subject to its terms and conditions is intended to reimburse certain costs associated with cyber incidents and information systems failures

-• Cybersecurity Governance Our Board considers cybersecurity risk as part of its risk oversight function and has delegated to the Audit Committee oversight of cybersecurity and other information technology risks The Audit Committee oversees management s implementation of our cybersecurity risk management program and receives periodic reports from management on our cybersecurity risk management Our management team led by our Director of Information Technology who has 30 years of Information Technology leadership experience is responsible for assessing identifying and managing material cybersecurity risks to our business
+• Cybersecurity Governance Our Board considers cybersecurity risk as part of its risk oversight function and has delegated to the Audit Committee oversight of cybersecurity and other information technology risks The Audit Committee oversees management s implementation of our cybersecurity risk management program and receives periodic reports from management on our cybersecurity risk management Our management team led by our Director of Information Technology who has over 30 years of experience in Information Technology is responsible for assessing identifying and managing material cybersecurity risks to our business

-• Our principal properties include twelve production facilities located in ten states which aggregate approximately two million square feet We own ten production facilities in the following states California 2 Georgia Kansas Michigan 2 Ohio Texas Utah and Washington Two production facilities located in Maryland and Florida are leased subject to agreements that expire through 2025 We believe our facilities are generally in good condition and sufficient to meet our present needs
+• Our principal properties include twelve production facilities located in ten states which aggregate approximately two million square feet We own ten production facilities in the following states California 2 Georgia Kansas Michigan 2 Ohio Texas Utah and Washington Two production facilities located in Maryland and Florida are leased subject to agreements that expire through 2035 We believe our facilities are generally in good condition and sufficient to meet our present needs

 • The production of beverages is capital intensive but is not characterized by rapid technological change The technological advances that have occurred have generally been of an incremental cost saving nature such as the industry s conversion to lighter weight containers or improved blending processes that enhance ingredient yields We are not aware of any anticipated industry wide changes in technology that would adversely impact our current physical production capacity or cost of production